Home / Kid's Health / What to do if your child missed vaccinations

 Another benefit of vaccination is its impact on health care, should your little one get sick.
 Parents may not realize that when a child is being seen for an illness, physicians and providers will need to broaden their considerations if vaccines are not up-to-date.

-If your child has missed some shots, you are not alone.
+If your child has missed some vaccinations, you are not alone.
 But it is time to call your provider’s office to determine which vaccines are needed.
 The Centers for Disease Control and Prevention has a catchup schedule that providers use to help them navigate different situations.

-While doctors strongly encourage to get back on track, there could be some consequences.
+While doctors strongly encourage getting back on track, there could be some consequences.
 Some vaccines are not able to be given once your child reaches a certain age.
 And a non-uniform schedule could mean less protection, because recommended schedules are based on the diseases that your child is most exposed or susceptible to at each age.

 Related posts